pollfish/docs/rewarded.md

 Immediately after Pollfish intiialisation you should call Pollfish hide function.
 This way you ensure that Pollfish survey panel will not force slide if a survey is received on the device and you will have full control on when to show the panel (for example with the click of a button)

 ## 3. Listen to Pollfish survey received notification

+You should register and listen for Pollfish notifications, listeners in order to know when a survey was received on the device.
+In the relevant Survey Received notification you can see if a survey was either of Playful or Basic format

+## 4. Show Button (or custom prompt)

+## 5. Show Pollfish survey panel

+## 6. Listen for Pollfish survey completed or user not eligible notification

+## 6. Listen for Pollfish survey completed or user not eligible notification